dswd/zvault/docs/man/zvault-backup.1.md

 ## OPTIONS

 * `-e`, `--exclude <PATTERN>...`:

   Exclude this path or file pattern.
 This option can be given multiple times.
   Please see *EXCLUDE PATTERNS* for details on pattern.

   This option conflicts with `--tar`.

 * `--excludes-from <FILE>`:

   Read the list of excludes from this file.
   Please see *EXCLUDE PATTERNS* for details on pattern.

   This option conflicts with `--tar`.

 * `--full`:

   Create a full backup without using another backup as a reference.
 This makes sure that all files in the source path (except excluded files) are fully read.
 The file contents will still be deduplicated by using existing backups but all files are read fully.

   This option conflicts with `--ref`.

 * `--no-default-excludes`:

   Do not load the default `excludes` file from the repository folder.
   Those excludes are pre-filled with generic pattern to exclude like pseudo filesystems or cache folders.

 * `--ref <REF>`:

   Base the new backup on this reference backup instead of automatically selecting a matching one.
 The backup given as `REF` must be a valid backup name as listed by zvault-list(1).

   This option conflicts with `--full`.

 * `--tar`:

   Read the source data from a tar archive instead of the filesystem.
 When this flag is set, the `SRC` path must specify a valid tar file.
   The contents of the archive are then read instead of the filesystem.
 Note that the tar file contents are read as files and directories and not just as a single file (this would happen when `SRC` is a tar file and `--tar` is not set).

   This option can be used to import a backup that has been exported using zvault-restore(1) with the `--tar` flag.

   This flag conflicts with `--exclude` and `--excludes_from`.

 * `-x`, `--xdev`:

   Allow to cross filesystem boundaries.
 By default, paths on different filesystems than the start path will be ignored.
 If this flag is set, the scan will traverse also into mounted filesystems.
   **Note:** Please use this option with case.
 Some pseudo filesystems contain arbitrarily deep nested directories that will send zVault into an infinite loop.
 Also it should be avoided to include the remote storage in the backup.

+* `-q`, `--quiet`:

+  Print less information

+* `-v`, `--verbose`:

+  Print more information

 * `-h`, `--help`:

   Prints help information

+* `-V`, `--version`:

+  Prints version information

 ## EXCLUDE PATTERNS